 1. Montenegro

 Its coastline is also incredibly picturesque, with crystal clear waters and buzzy beach towns.
 But you don’t need to visit the beach to hit the water – as, in the mountains, there are blissfully blue lakes that are perfect for swimming.
-Hikers will want to head to Durmitor and Prokletije National Parks, where stunning trails wind past hulking mountains, and brown bears, wolves, and lynxes roam the woods.
+Hikers might like to head to Durmitor and Prokletije National Parks, where stunning trails wind past hulking mountains, and brown bears, wolves, and lynxes roam the woods.

 2. Slovenia